Commit and Review Policy

 An up to date list of current WebKit Committers and WebKit Reviewers will be maintained at webkit.org.

-Once someone is successfully nominated for WebKit Committer status, Apple will take care of sending the committer agreement and setting up a Subversion account once signed and received.
+Once someone is successfully nominated for WebKit Committer status, Apple will take care of sending the committer agreement and granting read-write access once signed and received.

 Once someone is successfully nominated for WebKit Reviewer status, the nominating Reviewer or another responsible party should inform the candidate and ask for indication of acceptance from the potential new reviewer.
 If the candidate accepts, contributors.json will be updated.